VAT Registration Documents – CZ

 4. Articles of Association

-The legal document explaining your company structure, shareholders, and directors.
+The legal document explaining your company structure, ownership, shareholders, and directors.

 You can usually obtain this from: